sitedata/checklyhq.com/site/content/jobs/full-stack-javascript-engineer-2019.md

 ## About the role

 Checkly is looking for an experienced JavaScript developer.
-This is a great opportunity to join an early stage company, influence the product road map and help us do what we love most: building tools for modern DevOps teams.
+This is a great opportunity to join an early stage company, influence the product road map and help us do what we love most: building the best active monitoring service for modern DevOps teams.

 ### Build & shape our frontend
 You will be working on all aspects of our Vue.js based frontend.
 Projects we have lined up are new dashboards & graphs, a collection of 3rd party integrations, in browser code editors and real time metric feeds. *Almost* no boring CRUD forms!
+You'll also work on our [popular open source Chrome extension Puppeteer Recorder](https://github.com/checkly/puppeteer-recorder)!

 ### Harden & expand our backend
 Our backend runs on Hapi.js and a collection of custom job runners and Lambda applications distributed around the globe.